 The only way to understand your cash flow is to list all sources of income (what comes in) and compare that to your existing expenses (what goes out).
 It’s important to find out if you are spending more than you are earning (Boo!).
 Or if you have a cash surplus at the end of each month (Yay!).

 Budgeting or tracking your expenses is the top of the list for a reason.
 This is one of the more important money management skills every widow should have.
 You don’t want to spend more than you earn or spend money unnecessarily.

 For example, if you aren’t going to the gym, cancel your gym membership.
 If you no longer need Amazon Prime because other retailers offer free or low-cost shipping, cancel your Prime membership (I just canceled mine).
 You can still get free shipping through Amazon just by spending a minimum of $25 per order (without a Prime membership).

-You can save money and eliminate unused expenses by carefully looking at each credit card statement to see which recurring fees keep coming up.
+You can save money and eliminate unused expenses by carefully looking at each credit card statement.
+What recurring fees keep coming up?
 Each expense should be something you use or that you value.
 Don’t fall into the “maybe I’ll use it one day” trap.
 If you aren’t using it TODAY, eliminate that expense.

-This may take a few weeks to a few months to accomplish to run through a couple of credit card cycles or annual membership reminders, but keep your eye out for recurring expenses you no longer use.
+This may take a few weeks to a few months to run through a couple of credit card cycles or annual membership reminders.
+But keep your eye out for recurring expenses you no longer use.

 Some debt is necessary, like a home mortgage, and another debt is completely unnecessary, like credit card debt.
 Figuring out which debt is financially strangling you and then prioritizing that payoff will help you manage your money more effectively and lower your anxiety level.

 Either way, you need to list and rank your debt to determine which debt should be paid off first.

 Your net worth is the difference between your assets and your liabilities.
 Or in other words, what you own vs. what you owe.